 Drawing from the framework of backwards design (Wiggins & McTighe, 2005), this page outlines pedagogical tools and resources to help and guide you as you prepare to teach your course.

-Backwards design is a process for course development that focuses first on identifying student goals and scaffolding assessments and teaching methods around these goals to help students master these activities.
+Backwards design is a process for course development that focuses first on identifying student learning goals and scaffolding assessments and teaching methods around these goals to help students master these activities.
 Designing “with the end in mind” begins not with instruction and curriculum first, but rather views these activities as a means to helping students learn.
 This process is guided by three overarching questions:

 - What do you want students to be able to do as a result of having taken your course?